-Gender scholars have been especially successful in challenging the governance of organizations and societies.
 They evidenced that most both formal and informal governing instruments tend to reproduce gender stereotypes and biases, and reinforce existing gendered power relations.
 Women's quantitative (in terms of gender balance) and substantive (in terms of interests represented and by whom) representation in formal decision-making bodies has long been analysed.
 This led to also analyse the impact of positive actions aimed at increasing their participation at all levels, notably in universities and research bodies (Zippel, Ferree, Zimmermann, 2016; Gamage, Sevilla, 2019).
-Yet, gender scholarship also highlighted that although merit, excellence, or performance are framed as objective and neutral concepts, these often appear in practice as heavily loaded with gender prejudices, thus also reproducing privileges, rather than fostering quality (Van den Brink, Benshop, 2012; Wieners, Weber, 2021).
+Yet, gender scholarship also highlighted that although merit, excellence, or performance are framed as objective and neutral concepts, these often appear in practice as heavily loaded with gender prejudices, thus also reproducing privileges, rather than fostering quality (Van den Brink, Benshop, 2012; Wieners, Weber, 2021, Forest, 2023a).
 Similarly, they have shown that the metrics through which the careers of academics and administrative staff in RPOs are managed and enhanced, often carry gender biases and thus contribute to perpetuating vertical and horizontal segregation, just as gender-blind research assessment procedures likely reproduce gender gaps and biases in knowledge production.

-Scholars interested in gendering governance have introduced the notion of "governmentality" to further explore governing mechanisms and processes.
+Gender scholars interested in gendering governance have also introduced the notion of "governmentality" to further explore governing mechanisms and processes.
 It induces that organizations and societies are not only governed through formal processes nor exclusively through instruments explicitly serving the purpose of governing (Kunz, 2011, 2016).
-Instead, it also includes informal rules, ways of doing things, shared knowledge, exclusion and inclusion practices, as well as planning, monitoring and evaluation mechanisms, that jointly contribute to how decisions are being made and enforced, and how positions and resources are allocated in a given institutional environment (Waylen, 2014).
+Instead, it also includes informal rules, ways of doing things, shared knowledge, exclusion/inclusion practices, as well as planning, monitoring and evaluation mechanisms, that jointly contribute to how decisions are being made and enforced, and how positions and resources are allocated in a given institutional environment (Waylen, 2014).
 From that perspective, the design, adoption and implementation of a Gender Equality Plan, can be exemplified as an instrument of (good) governance, aimed at structurally tackling the gender imbalances and bias inherent to the system itself (Nylgren, Fahlgren, Johansson, 2016).

 As part of Gender-SMART, the partners have actively engaged their communities with the notion of gender bias and its content in research and innovation, both through capacity-building and the design of measures aimed at preventing such bias.
-Allegedly, gender-neutral metrics of merit and excellence, gender-blind research and teaching, gender bias in institutional communication have been tackled both at consortium and partners' levels and framed as part of the realm of governance in institutions devoted to producing and transferring knowledge, or to assess and fund public research.
+Gender-neutral metrics of merit and excellence, gender-blind research and teaching, gender bias in institutional communication have been tackled both at consortium and partners' levels and framed as part of the realm of governance in institutions devoted to producing and transferring knowledge, or to assess and fund public research.
+Finally, Gender-SMART partners have been keen to address gender (in)equality through the lens of their respective policy, organizational and disciplinary environments, addressing both local implementation contexts, and the challenge of gendering governance in the specific areas of life science, agriculture and agriculture for development.